BenCaunt/CTRL-ALT-FTC/advanced/gain-scheduling.md

 ---
 description: >-
-  Some systems may fail with a simple linear controller such as PID, let's fix that!
+  Some systems may fail with a simple linear controller such as PID.
+  Let's fix that!
 ---

 # Gain Scheduling

 ### Why Gain Scheduling?

-Controllers like PID and Full State Feedback are inherently Linear.
+Controllers like PID and Full State Feedback are inherently linear.
 They compose of simple operations such as multiplication, subtraction, integration, and derivative calculation.
-This means that the controllers are easy to design and understand but unfortunately we live in the real world.
+This means that the controllers are easy to design and understand.
+Unfortunately, we live in the real world.
 In the real world, there is almost **never** such a thing as a linear system.
-We are generally able to assume that our system is linear **enough** but sometimes this simply isn't true.
+We are generally able to assume that our system is linear **enough**, but sometimes, this simply isn't true.
 This is where gain scheduling comes into play.

 ### What is Gain Scheduling?

 Gain scheduling is the idea where we modify our controller parameters relative to where our system is in space.
 Imagine a rotating arm on your robot.
-You begin by tuning your controller to stabilize in an up write position such as this:
+You begin by tuning your controller to stabilize in an upright position such as this:

  ![](<../.gitbook/assets/Untitled drawing (5) (1).png>)

-You are happy with the performance of having the arm swing up to the vertical position so you proceed to test it in a horizontal position:
+You are happy with the performance of having the arm swing up to the vertical position, so you proceed to test it in a horizontal position:

 ![](<../.gitbook/assets/Untitled drawing (6).png>)

-You find that after requesting your arm to move to 0° that it ends up settling below your target angle.
-Initially you are confused as it worked perfectly for the 90° setpoint but then you remembered that your system is not linear!
-As a result of your system not being linear, the linear controller you tuned for one setpoint may not cover the dynamics of the entire **operating region**.
+You find that after requesting your arm to move to 0°, it ends up settling below your target angle.
+Initially, you are confused, as it worked perfectly for the 90° setpoint.
+But then, you remembered that your system is not linear!
+As a result of your system being nonlinear, the linear controller you tuned for one setpoint may not cover the dynamics of the entire **operating region**.

 {% hint style="info" %}
-The **Operating Region** of a system is defined as the space in which the system operates.
-If you only operate your system in a small region, it is more likely your linear controller will be adequate.
+ **Operating Region**: the space in which the system operates.
+If you only operate your system in a small region, it is more likely that a linear controller will be adequate.
 {% endhint %}

 A solution to this problem and the inherent concept of gain scheduling is that we can change our controller coefficients depending on where our system is in the operating region.